reedhhw/bridgefy-ios-developer-1/README.md

 ## Session

 A session is necessary in order for the BFTransmitter instance to work.
 The session is persistent in the device (even after the user deletes the app) and contains a key pair necessary for encryption and a unique identifier assigned to the device.
 These credentials are the same for all the BFtransmitter instances and won't expire by themselves.
-If the client needs to create a new session for another user or simply needs to close the session, this must be destroyed explicitly.
+If the client needs to create a new session for another user or simply needs to close the session, it must be destroyed explicitly.

 This code shows how to validate if there is an existing session: